dracor-org/dracor-summit/venue.markdown

 We will be using various rooms at the Seminar Centre, which are specified on the individual pages for each day of the Summit.

-On Friday, we will relocate to the building of the Cluster of Excellence »Temporal Communities«:
+On Friday, we will relocate to the building of the Cluster of Excellence »Temporal Communities«.
+This is also were the reception following Monday’s keynote and the social dinner on Wednesday evening will take place:

 ![image](https://www.fu-berlin.de/sites/abt-3/Bauprojekte1/neubau-geisteswissenschaftliche-nutzung/OVS15-2.jpg)